A R T I C L E S O F A S S O C I A T I O N

 Art.
 31 The Chairman of the Council, the Vlce—Chairman of the Council and the Executive Secretary shall each alone be authorised to sign for the Association.

 Art.
-32 These Articles of Association entered into force as of the day of their adoption by the constituting General Assembly of the Association of Hydro—Meteorological Equipment Industry (HMEI), held in Geneva, on 25 May 2011.
+32 These Articles of Association entered into force as of the day of their adoption by the constituting General Assembly of the Association of Hydro—Meteorological Equipment Industry (HMEI), held in Madrid, Spain, on 28-Sep-2016.